XenHat/dummy-plug-automation/README.md

-# Dummmy Plug helper for Linux
+# Dummy Plug helper for Linux
 Automation for remote streaming using a dummy plug on Linux

 TODO: Write a README